realworldocaml/book/en/maps-and-hashtables.md

 ```

 Unsurprisingly, maps perform far better than hashtables on this
-benchmark, and the numbers can be made more extreme by increasing the
-size of the tables or the length of the list.
+benchmark, in this case by more than a factor of ten.

 ```
 $ ./map_vs_hash2.native -clear-columns name time speedup